aneshlya/ispc/docs/ispc.rst

-There is one subtlety related to data layout to be aware of: ``ispc`` stores ``uniform`` short-vector types in memory with their first element at the machine's natural vector alignment (i.e. 16 bytes for a target that is using Intel® SSE, and so forth.)
+There is one subtlety related to data layout to be aware of: ``ispc`` stores ``uniform`` short-vector types in memory with their first element at the machine's natural vector alignment (i.e., 16 bytes for a target that is using Intel® SSE, and so forth.)
 This implies that these types will have different layout on different compilation targets.
 As such, applications should in general avoid accessing ``uniform`` short vector types from C/C++